epatyukova/General-disorder-prediction/README.md

 # General-disorder-prediction
 At the most basic level all compounds can be divided into two categories: ordered and disordered, judging by the presence of the partial occupancies in CIF.
 Here we try to find the best machine learning model which would predict disorder from the composition.

+The model is trained on the ICSD data measured at room temperture and atmosperic preassure.
+It is interesting note that the fraction of compounds in the ICSD which have both ordered and disordered version for the same composition is just 1%.
+So, predicting disorder from composion is a well defined task.

 Python environment file is attached (sorry, I probably should have created specific environment for this project, but I did not)

 The code is implemented in pytorch lightning, logging is to wandb (so do not forget to specify your key)